grammyjs/website/site/docs/hosting/vps.md

             <start-command>
 ```

-where `<target-directory>` is replaced with the name of the directory where the bot build is stored on the server, and `<start-command>` with the command to start your bot, which can be a call to `pm2` or `systemctl`, for example.
+where `<target-directory>` is replaced with the name of the directory where the bot build is stored on the server, and `<start-command>` with the command to start your bot, which can for example be a call to `pm2` or `systemctl`.

 This script sequentially performs two tasks: `build` and `deploy`.
 After `build` is executed, the artifact of this task, namely the `dist` directory containing the bot build, is passed to the `deploy` task.